-As discussed in Section IV, Other CEQA Considerations, of this Draft EIR, and in the Initial Study prepared for the Project, which is included as Appendix A of this Draft EIR, the Project would not create objectionable odors impacting a substantial number of people.
-Thus, impacts with respect to Threshold (d) would be less than significant.
-No further analysis is required.
+As discussed in Section VI, Other CEQA Considerations, of this Draft EIR, and in the Initial Study prepared for the Project, which is included as Appendix A of this Draft EIR, the Project would not create or result in other emissions, such as those leading to objectionable odors, that may impact a substantial number of people.
+Thus, the Project would have a less than significant impact with respect to Threshold (d).
+No further analysis of this issue is required.